gsklass/swDevPath/An ad - turn this into a self curriculum.md

 * I cannot get the hang of Pandas commands.
 It seems there is a command for everything; but I can never remember what is what.
 * I have selected Python 3; but I wonder if there is another language I should consider

-# I live in the Elkridge, MD area and I would be most interested in-person help; but am willing to work virtually.
+< !-- comment --/>  I live in the Elkridge, MD area and I would be most interested in-person help; but am willing to work virtually.

 I **could** be interested in forming a partnership with a self-motivated coder to set up a company where we could monetize our efforts; but my goals to start with are a personal to become a better coder.
 I want to learn how to “fish”; and I can get there by looking at your coding examples.